tomheon/kafkafs/README.md

 ## Using as a Consumer

-It's possible to use kafkafs as an ad-hoc consumer of a kafka message stream, if, for some reason, you don't wnat to use a Kafka client library.
+It's possible to use kafkafs as an ad-hoc consumer of a kafka message stream, if, for some reason, you don't want to use a Kafka client library.
 For example, in python, something like:

     os.chdir("/your/mount/point/sometopic/0")